-So, last week I rescheduled and cancelled lunch plans with my sister twice in 2 days.
-One by one, 5 of the 6 members of her family fell prey to some plague; a new family member every day.
-I was on the phone with my friend the other day and her husband came in while we were talking.
-She had to stop for a second and tell him, “Oh yeah, one of the kids threw up on our bed.
+Washing away germs is no joke.
+Let me tell you, I rescheduled and canceled lunch plans with my sister twice in one week.
+Why?
+Because, one by one, 5 of the 6 members of her family fell prey to some plague; a new family member every day.
+My friend’s husband came in the other day while we were talking, she had to stop for a second and tell him, “Oh yeah, one of the kids threw up on our bed.
 I need to wash those sheets.”
 It’s the most wonderful time of the year.
 The weather doesn’t know whether it’s winter or spring and everyone’s walking around sniffling or calling in sick.

 Just remember killing off germs can be a different battle than scrubbing out wine stains, so here’s ammunition for your battle.